Topspin: Golf

 In golf, shots may also have topspin, although this is nearly always the undesirable consequence of a topped shot.

-Racquet sports
+Racket sports

-The topspin shot (also called a topspinner) is primarily used by tennis players and table tennis players as either a "safe shot" or rally ball, or it can also be used to construct a point.
+The topspin shot (also called a topspinner) is used by racket sport players primarily as either a "safe shot" or rally ball, or it can also be used to construct a point.
 For example, a player may hit three topspin shots crosscourt, and then on the fourth shot hit a flat ball or a slice down the line to set him/herself up to win the point.

 A topspin shot can be generated by hitting the ball with an up-and-forward swing, with the racquet facing below the direction it is moving.
 A topspin shot is the opposite of a "slice".
+The topspin shot is effective on hard surfaces.
+The ball spins forward and descends toward the ground quicker, so it can be hit with more force compared to another type of shot.

 Table tennis

 In competitive table tennis, effective command of topspin is indispensable, not only in order to be able to execute an attack shot counter to a backspin ball, but also in order to be able to execute a speed shot when the ball is already lower than the net.
 In table tennis the best defense for a top spin loop is a block close to the table which involves a firm fixation of the paddle and a slight movement forwards with an angle less than 90 degrees.
 Another way of defending the topspin is to counterattack with a topspin or slice the ball.